Routing-based technique for defect mitigation in quantum error correction: Managing General Defect Patterns

-To examine the performance of Halma, we performed a Monte Carlo simulation, where 2000 defective lattices were generated for each distance.
-We assume that the defect rate for each qubit is 2\%.
-While handling data qubit defects with superstabilizers, we handled ancilla qubit defects with either Halma or superstabilizers and compared their resulting logical error rate with a defect-free lattice.
+To examine the performance of Halma on realistic chips, we generated 1000 defective surface code lattices with different distances, where defects are randomly distributed at a rate of 2\%.
+Each defective lattice is treated with either a superstabilizer approach, following the procedure of~\cite{wei_low-overhead_2024}, or the Halma approach introduced in this paper.
 We found that Halma leads to significant improvements in the logical error rate and the teraquop footprint.
-The simulation method is as follows:
+The procedure of our simulation is as follows:

 {\parindent0pt \textbf{Distribute Defects:}